 Jere graduated from University of North Carolina at Chapel Hill with a degree in business, and earned his J.D. from the Wake Forest University School of Law.
 He has served in leadership with Bible Study Fellowship, as a board member of the Salvation Army of Wake County and Hospice of Wake County, and as a volunteer in an inner city after-school ministry.
 Jere enjoys hiking, swimming, biking, and other activities that he can do together with his family.

 Catherine Davis Strickland has served as the Administrator for the North Carolina Family Policy Council since March 2012.
 In this role, she manages the Council’s administrative, accounting, and event planning activities.
-Prior to joining the NCFPC team, she served as the Office Manager for Crossroads Fellowship Church.
-Catherine received an undergraduate degree in economics and business management from Salem College in Winston-Salem, N.C. and a Masters of Religious Education from Trinity Evangelical Divinity School.
+Prior to joining the NC Family team, she served as the Office Manager for Crossroads Fellowship Church.
+Catherine received an undergraduate degree in economics and business management from Salem College in Winston-Salem, NC and a Masters of Religious Education from Trinity Evangelical Divinity School.
 She enjoys fishing, gardening, biking, writing, and being creative artistically.
 Catherine and her husband Craig are Raleigh natives.

+Eileen Brown handles constituent services for the North Carolina Family Policy Council.
+She joined NC Family in 1998 and served as Administrator till 2012 when she semi-retired and is now working on a part-time basis.
 She hails from the UK and South Africa, and is now an American citizen who is proud to be able to vote.
 In her spare time she enjoys spending time with her five grandchildren, reading, church activities, walking, yoga, and leisure travel with her New Bern-based sister.